On sums related to central binomial and trinomial coefficients: Dualities and new series for

 We conjecture that (IV1)-(IV18) have exhausted all identities of the form

-with $a_0,a_1,m\in\Z$, $b\in\{1,3,4,\ldots\}$, $a_1>0$, and $C^2$ positive and rational.
-This comes from our following hypothesis motivated by (5.9) in the case $h=2$ and the author's philosophy about series for $1/\pi$ stated in [Su6].
+with $a,d,m\in\Z$, $b\in\{1,3,4,\ldots\}$, $d>0$, and $C^2$ rational.
+This comes from our following hypothesis motivated by (\ref{2.5}) in the case $h=2$ and the author's philosophy about series for $1/\pi$ stated in \cite{Su7}.
 We have applied the hypothesis to seek for series for $1/\pi$ of type IV and checked all those $b=1,\ldots,10^6$ via computer.

-\proclaim{Hypothesis 5.1} {\rm (i)} Suppose that
+{\bf Hypothesis 5.1} {\rm (i) Suppose that

-with $a_0,a_1,m\in\Z$, $b\in\Z^+$ and $C^2\in\Q\sm\{0\}$.
+with $a,d,m\in\Z$, $b\in\Z^+$ and $C^2\in\Q\sm\{0\}$.
 Then $\sqrt{|m|}$ is an integer dividing $16(b^2-4)$.
 Also, $b=7$ or $b\eq2\pmod4$.

-{\rm (ii)} Let $\ve\in\{\pm1\}$, $b,m\in\Z^+$ and $m\mid 16(b^2-4)$.
-Then, there are $a_0,a_1\in\Z$ such that
+(ii) Let $\ve\in\{\pm1\}$, $b,m\in\Z^+$ and $m\mid 16(b^2-4)$.
+Then, there are $a,d\in\Z$ such that

-for some $C\not=0$ with $C^2$ rational, if and only if $m>4(b+2)$ and for all odd primes $p\nmid b^2-4$, where $\bar m=16(b^2-4)/m$. \endproclaim
+for some $C\not=0$ with $C^2$ rational, if and only if $m>4(b+2)$ and for all odd primes $p\nmid b^2-4$, where $\bar m=16(b^2-4)/m$.}